ADMIN-INTELLIGENCE-GmbH/logger/README.md

 To access it, go to your project's settings page and scroll to the ".env Configurator" section.

+### Allowed Domains (CORS)

+To prevent unauthorized use of your project key from browser-based applications, you can configure **Allowed Domains**.

+1. Go to Project Settings.
+2. Enter allowed domains (one per line).
+3. Supports wildcards (e.g., `*.example.com`).

+When configured, the API will reject requests with an `Origin` header that does not match the allowed list.
+If the list is empty, all origins are allowed.

 ### Log Retention

 Each project can have its own retention policy.
 The `app:prune-logs` command removes logs older than the configured retention period.
 Schedule it in your crontab: